logo

 For example, in China, red is the color of good fortune.
 In the US, red is a signal for danger or immediacy.
 In Japan, white is the color for funerals.
 Generally, blue is a cool color, and can be relaxing, or just plain cold.

-Often, creative people complain about being constrained by the budget.
+Creative people often complain about being constrained by the budget.
 Do not fear your budget.
 The creative process for package design often commands a respectable amount of money.

 Labeling